 All data processing activities are carried out exclusively within the EU or the EEA.

-PlanRadar is adding the following subcontractors for hosting: A1 Telekom Austria AG and Amazon Web Services, Inc.
+PlanRadar uses the following subcontractor for hosting: Amazon Web Services, Inc.

 8. Obligations of the client

 When handling personal data, the client will observe the provisions of the Data Protection Act and the Telecommunications Act and will take the technical and organizational measures required by the client for data protection in the area of responsibility.